+86-159 9860 6917

 Does landscape fabric prevent erosion?

-Landscape fabric can lessen erosion
+Landscape fabric can help prevent erosion by:

 Do I put anything under landscape fabric?